Allometry: Determining if a system is scaling with allometry

 To determine whether isometry or allometry is present, an expected relationship between variables needs to be determined to compare data to.
 This is important in determining if the scaling relationship in a dataset deviates from an expected relationship (such as those that follow isometry).
-The use of tools such as dimensional analysis is very helpful in determining expected slope.
+Using tools such as dimensional analysis is very helpful in determining expected slope.
 This 'expected' slope, as it is known, is essential for detecting allometry because scaling variables are comparisons to other things.
 Saying that mass scales with a slope of 5 in relation to length doesn't have much meaning unless knowing the isometric slope is 3, meaning in this case, the mass is increasing extremely fast.
 For example, different sized frogs should be able to jump the same distance according to the geometric similarity model proposed by Hill 1950 and interpreted by Wilson 2000, but in actuality larger frogs do jump longer distances.

-Most data gathered in science do not fall neatly in a straight line, so data transformations are useful.
-It is also important to keep in mind what is being compared in the data.
+Data gathered in science do not fall neatly in a straight line, so data transformations are useful.
+It is also important to remember what is being compared in the data.
 Comparing a characteristic such as head length to head width might yield different results from comparing head length to body length.
 That is, different characteristics may scale differently.
-A common way to analyse data such as those collected in scaling is to use log-transformation.
-There are two reasons for log transformation—a biological reason and a statistical reason.
+A common way to analyze data such as those collected in scaling is to use log-transformation.

+There are two reasons why logarithmic transformation should be used to study allometry —a biological reason and a statistical reason.
 Log-log transformation places numbers into a geometric domain so that proportional deviations are represented consistently, independent of the scale and units of measurement.
-In biology this is appropriate because many biological phenomena (e.g. growth, reproduction, metabolism, sensation) are fundamentally multiplicative.
+In biology, this is appropriate because many biological phenomena (e.g., growth, reproduction, metabolism, sensation) are fundamentally multiplicative.
 Statistically, it is beneficial to transform both axes using logarithms and then perform a linear regression.
-This will normalize the data set and make it easier to analyse trends using the slope of the line.
-Before analysing data though, it is important to have a predicted slope of the line to compare the analysis to.
+This will normalize the data set and make it easier to analyze trends using the slope of the line.
+Before analyzing data, it is important to have a predicted slope of the line to compare the analysis to.

 After data are log-transformed and linearly regressed, comparisons can then use least squares regression with 95% confidence intervals or reduced major axis analysis.
-Sometimes the two analyses can yield different results, but often they do not.
-If the expected slope is outside the confidence intervals, then there is allometry present.
-If mass in this imaginary animal scaled with a slope of 5 and this was a statistically significant value, then mass would scale very fast in this animal versus the expected value.
+Sometimes, the two analyses can yield different results, but often they do not.
+If the expected slope is outside the confidence intervals, allometry is present.
+If the mass in this imaginary animal scaled with a slope of 5, which was a statistically significant value, then mass would scale very fast in this animal versus the expected value.
 It would scale with positive allometry.
-If the expected slope were 3 and in reality in a certain organism mass scaled with 1 (assuming this slope is statistically significant), then it would be negatively allometric.
+If the expected slope were 3 and in reality, in a certain organism mass scaled with 1 (assuming this slope is statistically significant), it would be negatively allometric.